Welcome to DENMARK OPEN 2023

-DENMARK OPEN 2021 will be held at the Sports Center in Elsinore, which is located in the northern part of the city.
-The Sports Center contains really nice facilities in the form of large, contiguous grass areas, good bathing and changing facilities, and not least a newly built football stadium, which is expected to form the framework for the competitions.
+DENMARK OPEN 2023 will be held at the Sports Center in Hoersholm – the same sports center where DANIA CUP 2017 took place.
+The sports center contains really nice facilities in the form of large, contiguous grass areas and good bathing and changing facilities for the participants, who decide to camp at the sports center.

-The Sports Center is located in scenic surroundings with Elsinore Golf Club as the nearest neighbor.
-There are good opportunities for a nice walk in the area, and the city of Elsinore and the Sound are only approx. 15-20 minutes’ walk from the Sports Center.
+The Sports Center is located in scenic surroundings with Hoersholm Golf Club as the nearest neighbor.
+There are good opportunities for a nice walk in the area, and the port of Rungsted and the Sound are only approx. 15 minutes’ walk from the Sports Center.

-And only approx. 45 minutes’ drive from Elsinore you will find Copenhagen with tourist attractions such as Tivoli, Copenhagen Zoo, Langelinie with the Little Mermaid, as well as not least lots of shopping, dining and much more in the inner city.
+And only approx. 25 minutes’ drive from Hoersholm you will find Copenhagen with tourist attractions such as Tivoli, Copenhagen Zoo, Langelinie with the Little Mermaid, as well as not least lots of shopping, dining and much more in the inner city.
 Under links you can find references to some of the many experiences in the area.

-The dog must also be at least vaccinated against parvovirus and canine distemper.
-The vaccination must be a maximum of 4 years old.
+The dog must also be at least vaccinated against against canine distemper, parvo virus and infectious hepatitis.
+Valid documentation is either a valid vaccination certificate or a positive titer test confirming the presence of protective antibodies.
+The vaccination must be at least 7 days and a maximum of 4 years old.
 Revaccination must be done no later than 14 days before the first day of competition.
-Dogs residing abroad must also be vaccinated against rabies.
+Dogs residing abroad must also be vaccinated against rabies according to the Danish legislation in force at the time in question.
 In addition, the dog must be in good mental and physical health.

 Pregnant bitches are not allowed to participate for the last 30 days before birth calculated from 63 days after the first mating, just as bitches with puppies under 75 days are not allowed to participate.